Having Your Baby at BMC

 A baby's safety is very important at BMC.
 Only staff wearing yellow identification badges are allowed to transport a baby from a mother's room to other areas.
 Each baby will have a tag placed on his/her ankle when admitted to the unit.
 This is a part of an electronic-monitoring system used to keep babies safe.
 The tag will be removed before they leave the hospital.

 - Eye Ointment (by 2 hours of life)

 - Vitamin K Shot (by 2 hours of life)

 - Hepatitis B Immunization (before going home)

 - Newborn Metabolic Screening (after 24 hours of life)

-Our team will provide you with
+The team will provide patients with:

 - Personalized instruction on newborn care